Digital Skills for an Innovative East African Industry (dSkills@EA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Burundi, Kenya, Rwanda, South Sudan, Tanzania, Uganda
+Country: Burundi, Democratic Republic of the Congo, Kenya, Rwanda, South Sudan, Tanzania, Uganda

 Lead executing agency: Secretariat of the East African Community (EAC); Arusha (Tanzania), Implemented by the Inter-University Council for East Africa (IUCEA)